IHTSDO/release-validation-framework/README.md

 Sample files for configuring the services can be see found in the config folder.

-Run standalone application
+Starting The Application
 ------------------
-Start the application using the standalone executable jar which includes an embedded tomcat:
+Start the standalone web application using the executable jar:

 `java -jar api/target/validation-api.jar`